 Professional Summary

 Anna D’Orazio is a doctoral candidate in the Rhetoric and Composition program, where she teaches a variety of undergraduate composition and professional writing courses.
 Her mixed-method dissertation in progress Positioning Learning Transfer as an Affective and Lifelong Act focuses on learning transfer in everyday contexts and the role of emotion and identity as mediators of transfer.
-Her research has appeared in Literacy in Composition Studies and Xchanges.
+She is a Taft Dissertation Completion Fellow for the 2026-2027 academic year.
+Her research has appeared in Literacy in Composition Studies, Xchanges, and Writing & Pedagogy (forthcoming).

-She serves on the Executive Board for the Consortium of Doctoral Programs in Rhetoric and Composition and is a member of the Global Society of Online Literacy Educators and the Coalition of Feminist Scholars in Rhetoric and Composition.
+She has previously served on the Executive Board for the Consortium of Doctoral Programs in Rhetoric and Composition.
+She is a member of the Global Society of Online Literacy Educators and the Coalition of Feminist Scholars in Rhetoric and Composition.

 See her full CV here.